NixOS/nix-constitutional-assembly/constitution.md

 The following decisions require at least a 2/3 supermajority agreement of the full SC size (vacant seats count as abstaining).

 - Changing the constitution
+  - Changes to the constitution that change the board's authority, responsibilities, or appointment procedures need to be approved by the board.
 - Forced removal of SC members

 Furthermore, the SC decides on the Election Committee (EC) with a 2/3 supermajority.
 If the SC cannot come to supermajority agreement on the list of EC members, they will conduct an election using the same tallying system as the previous SC election, where only SC members can vote.